Human Resource is a huge market as every year you have a fresh batch of professionals who are ready to dive into the sea of corporate companies.

 You can now see a trend of using social networking sites like Facebook, Twitter, LinkedIn and many more are the hot spots for the recruiters to come fishing.

-Posting your job on various portals and social networking sites will give you a better option rather than just sticking to your own company website.
+Posting your job on various portals and social networking sites will give you a better option rather than just sticking to your company website.

 What Is a Job Posting?

-A job posting can be defined as an official advertisement regarding a job opening or vacancy within a company which is created by the employer, human resources or a recruiter to alert current employees or job seekers in the business market.
+A job posting can be defined as an official advertisement regarding a job opening or vacancy within a company that is created by the employer, human resources or a recruiter to alert current employees or job seekers in the business market.

-Job posting are mainly classified on:
+The job posting is mainly classified on:

 - Organization’s bulletin board

 - Print media